rusxakep/docker-nginx/README.md

 | `NGINX_AUTHENTICATION_LLNG_ATTRIBUTE1` | Syntax: HEADER_NAME, Variable, Upstream Variable - See note below |
 | `NGINX_AUTHENTICATION_LLNG_ATTRIBUTE2` | Syntax: HEADER_NAME, Variable, Upstream Variable - See note below |

-When working with `NGINX_AUTHENTICATION_LLNG_ATTRIBUTE2` you will need to omit any `$` chracters from your string.
+When working with `NGINX_AUTHENTICATION_LLNG_ATTRIBUTE2` you will need to omit any `$` characters from your string.
 It will be added in upon container startup.
 Example:
 `NGINX_AUTHENTICATION_LLNG_ATTRIBUTE1=HTTP_AUTH_USER,uid,upstream_http_uid` will get converted into `HTTP_AUTH_USER,$uid,$upstream_http_uid` and get placed in the appropriate areas in the configuration.